Ebenezer Methodist Episcopal Chapel and Cemetery: Architecture

-The Ebenezer Methodist Episcopal Chapel and Cemetery is a historic church located northwest of Golden, Adams County, Illinois.
 The church was built in 1858–59 for the local Methodist Episcopal congregation.
 The church has a vernacular Greek Revival design; while the style was common in Illinois before the Civil War, the church is now the only one of its type in the county.
 The church is a white sided building on a limestone foundation; it is topped by a gable roof with a simple entablature at either end.
-The church's cemetery, located to the west of the building, has had burials since 1857 and contains both members and non-members of the church.
+It was built from local timber and hand-hewn with adzes.